EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

 Once you have done this, your SSH key will be added to your Tursa account.

-Remember, you will need to use both an SSH key and password to log into Tursa so you will also need to collect your initial password before you can log into Tursa.
+Remember, you will need to use both an SSH key and TOTP to log into Tursa so you will also need to setup your TOTP token before you can log into Tursa.
 We cover this next.

 !!! note
     If you want to connect to Tursa from more than one machine, e.g. from your home laptop as well as your work laptop, you should generate an ssh key on each machine, and add each of the public keys into SAFE.

-### Initial passwords (up to 13 Feb 2024)

-The SAFE web interface is used to provide your initial password for logging onto Tursa (see the [SAFE Documentation](https://epcced.github.io/safe-docs/safe-for-users/) for more details on requesting accounts and picking up passwords).

-!!! note
-    You may now change your password on the Tursa machine itself using the *passwd* command or when you are prompted the first time you login.
-This change will not be reflected in the SAFE.
-If you forget your password, you should use the SAFE to request a new one-shot password.

-### MFA Time-based one-time passcode (TOTP) (from 13 Feb 2024)
+### MFA Time-based one-time passcode (TOTP)

 You will need to use both an SSH key and time-based one-time passcode to log into Tursa so you will also need to [set up a method for generating a TOTP code](https://epcced.github.io/safe-docs/safe-for-users/#how-to-turn-on-mfa-on-your-machine-account) before you can log into Tursa.